lm-sys/lm-sys.github.io/index.md

 ---
 layout: default
 title: "Vicuna: An Open-Source Chatbot Impressing GPT-4 with 90%<sup>*</sup> ChatGPT Quality"
-description: "by the Team with members from UC Berkeley, CMU, Stanford, and UC San Diego"
+description: "by the Team with members from UC Berkeley, CMU, Stanford, MBZUAI, and UC San Diego"
 background: /assets/vicuna/vicuna-wide.png
 ---